Privacy notice and data consent

 Why should you read this document?

-During the course of dealing with us, we will ask you to provide us with detailed personal information relating to your existing circumstances, your financial situation and, in some cases, your health and family health history (your personal data).
+While dealing with us, we will ask you to provide us with detailed personal information relating to your existing circumstances, your financial situation and, in some cases, your health and family health history (your personal data).
 This document is important as it allows us to explain to you what we will need to do with your personal data, and the various rights you have in relation to your personal data.

 What do we mean by “Your Personal Data”?